IAM4913/TP-2-8.30.25-2.0/docs/truck-load-optimization-logic.md

-# Truck Routing Logic (Backend v0.1.0)
+# Truck Load Optimization Logic (Backend v0.1.0)

-This document explains, in detail, how the backend builds trucks (“routing”) from an uploaded Excel file.
+This document explains, in detail, how the backend builds trucks (load optimization and assignment) from an uploaded Excel file.
 It reflects the code paths currently used by the API (notably `backend/app/optimizer_simple.py`, plus helpers in `excel_utils.py` and FastAPI endpoints in `main.py`).

 If you want stricter or different rules, see the “Next steps and toggles” section at the end.